menu

 Belleville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Belleville’s overall crime rate is lower than average for the country.

-Belleville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Belleville doesn't have a public transportation system that people use for their commute.

 The education level of Belleville citizens is substantially higher than the typical US community, as 32.54% of adults in Belleville have at least a bachelor's degree.